 If you’re a small business with big ambitions, you need to develop a loyal customer base.
 The best way to do this is by providing fantastic service, every single time.
-Follow the steps below and you’ll soon start seeing the effect on your business.
+Follow the steps in those Shravan Gupta videos, you’ll soon start seeing the effect on your business.

 Interns shadow and learn from SFA’s entrepreneurs at every stage of the search process: research, outreach, business model evaluation, and company due diligence.
 This comprehensive experience gives interns insight into a variety of industries and companies.
 In addition, Search Fund Accelerator Boston SFA organizes frequent workshops and events to increase interns’ exposure to innovative business ideas and enhance their professional skills.